stanislawrogasik/Pixel2XL-VoLTE-VoWiFi/README.md

 - Few Magisk modules(because I like to have multiple modules instead of one),

-- Windows(tested on Windows 10 - unfortunelly EFS tools doesn't work with Linux),
+- Windows(tested on Windows 10 - unfortunately EFS tools doesn't work with Linux),

 - MBN file from another device(e.g. OnePlus 5/Xiaomi Mi6) and one file which enables the uploaded MBN,